adeyemijohn/nodeandexpressjs/_posts/blog/2015-03-03-Getting-started-creating-SVG-Graphics.md

 Here's where you can <a href="http://www.w3.org/Graphics/SVG/">learn more about the SVG specification</a> and format.

-You might also notice that like with HTML we can use the style attribute and use CSS to control
+You might also notice that like with HTML we can use the style attribute and use CSS.